 If a close loved one dies and you are the family member in charge of dealing with the business side of things, contacting a Texas probate attorney should be the first thing you do.
 It is our job to handle all of the filings and paperwork, to represent the Executor in court, and to represent your interests if a dispute arises.

 Have questions?
-Get answers from our experienced probate and guardianship attorneys today.
+Get answers from our experienced guardianship and probate attorneys today.
 With four offices throughout Northeast Texas, we are conveniently located for clients from Dallas to Little Rock.
 Call or fill out our contact form to get started today!